1. Choose a runtime

 2. Add content and web tools

-To perform data science with notebooks, you need content.
-Browse your layers and web tools to add them to your notebook.
+To perform data science with notebooks, you need hosted content.
+Browse your feature layers, imagery layers, and web tools to add them to your notebook.
 Use content from your organization, ArcGIS Online, or ArcGIS Living Atlas of the World.
 You can also upload content to the workspace and download content from the workspace to your machine.

 3. Perform analysis

 You can use hosted notebooks to answer questions, drive insights, and create visualizations of your data.
-Use ArcGIS API for Python or any of the standard feature analysis tools to perform analytical functions such as finding hot spots, routing, and accessing a geodatabase.
+Use ArcGIS API for Python or any of the feature analysis tools to perform analytical functions such as finding hot spots, routing, and accessing a geodatabase.
+Use raster analysis tools to extract information from imagery and raster data—for example, by calculating slope, estimating vegetation coverage, and performing change detection.

 4. Manage your organization and content